 Because occupations involving physical labor dominate the local economy, Rosman is generally considered to be a blue-collar town.
 41.90% of the Rosman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rosman is a town of service providers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Rosman who work in farm management occupations (20.95%), management occupations (16.51%), and food service (13.02%).

-Rosman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Rosman doesn't have a public transportation system that people use for their commute.

 The per capita income in Rosman in 2022 was $27,189, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $108,756 for a family of four.